-Lake of the Ozarks State Park Weekend Getaway
+Lake of the Ozarks State Park Travel Guide

 Lake of the Ozarks State Park is the largest of Missouri’s state parks.
 The park covers only a fraction of Lake of the Ozarks and adjacent terrain, and yet, it has almost 90 miles of shoreline.
 The park draws many thousands of tourists every year to fish, boat, swim, nature hike, and sight see, and many combine a trip to nearby Branson with their excursion to the park.
 Lake of the Ozarks State Park is located just south from Osage Beach, a little west of Brumley, and northeast of Linn Creek in south-central Missouri.

 Lake of the Ozarks is a reservoir lake that was created in the 1930’s and was, at first, the property of the U.S. National Park Service.
 However, in 1946, what became Lake of the Ozarks State Park was transferred from federal to state control.

 Things to see and do in Lake of the Ozarks State Park